PPTArena: A Benchmark for PowerPoint Editing: Experiments

-\mypar{Agent Baselines.} We evaluate a wide range of existing PPT agents on PPTArena and compare with PPTPilot.
-We provide results from the extended thinking mode ChatGPT, Gemini-CLI, and GPT-Agent, which simulates a computer, the terminal, and the ability to use a desktop, and MiniMax Agent, which specifically excels at multimodal tasks and is marketed as great ``PPT helper''.
-We also report numbers with PPTAgent and Poster2Agent.
+\textbf{Agent Baselines.} We evaluate a wide range of PPT agents against PPTPilot: extended-thinking ChatGPT~\cite{openai2025gpt5systemcard}, Gemini-CLI~\cite{gemini2025v25report}, ChatGPT-Agent~\cite{openai2025chatgptagent} (which drives a simulated desktop and terminal), and MiniMax Agent, marketed as a multimodal ``PPT helper.''
+We additionally include the open-weight Kimi-K2.6~\cite{kimi2025k2} as a non-proprietary reference point.
+PPTAgent~\cite{pptagent2025} and Paper2Poster~\cite{pang2025paper2postermultimodalposterautomation} both fail on all tasks.

-\mypar{Subset Evaluation.} In our baselines, several proprietary products enforce strict rate limits and huge costs, such as the ChatGPT and MiniMax Agent.
-Therefore, we select a subset of 25 samples for evaluation with budget limits.
-Our selection procedure follows the principle of emphasizing the most challenging cases: we take the 20 hardest tasks that PPTPilot and ChatGPT performed the worst at and 5 manually selected ones to ensure breadth coverage.
-Specific cases are detailed in the supplementary materials.
+\textbf{Subset Evaluation.} Because several proprietary products enforce strict rate limits and high costs (\eg, ChatGPT and MiniMax Agent~\cite{minimax_m2_2025}), we also evaluate on a budget-limited subset of 25 decks: the 20 hardest cases plus 5 added for breadth.
+Subset details, per-system budgets, and the ${\approx}\,\$700$ total cost are in the supplementary (Supp.\ Secs.~D and~I).